On order continuous duals of vector lattices of continuous functions on resolvable spaces: Preliminaries

 We now turn to the countable chain condition and its relation with order con\-tin\-u\-ous duals of vector lattices of continuous functions.

-\begin{definition} A space $X$ is said to \emph{satisfy the countable chain condition}, or to \emph{satisfy CCC}, if every collection of non-empty pairwise disjoint open subsets of $X$ is at most countably infinite. \end{definition}
+\begin{defn} A space $X$ is said to \emph{satisfy the countable chain condition}, or to \emph{satisfy CCC}, if every collection of non-empty pairwise disjoint open subsets of $X$ is at most countably infinite. \end{defn}

 We include the short proof of the following folklore result for the convenience of the reader.